MyHomeworkSpace/MyHomeworkSpace/.github/contributing.md

 * Don't make code changes that violate our [Privacy Policy](http://planhub.me/privacy) unless you check with us first.

 ##Issue Regulations

-[//]: # (IF YOU UPDATE THIS SECTION, MAKE SURE YOU UPDATE THE CORRESPONDING ISSUE_TEMPLATE.md FILE.)

 We have some guidelines to help us solve your issue.
 If your issue does not meet one or more of the qualifictions below, please revise your issue.

 - [ ] **Name**: Do you use a descriptive title to describe your issue?
 "It doesn't work," or "Fix HW View" are not detailed enough.